-Additional materials may be placed on reserve in the AFA Library.
-Announcements will be made in Canvas if that occurs.
+Additional materials may be placed on reserve in the Fine Arts Library or made available through ARES.
 PowerPoints are typically not made available.

 Please pay regular attention to your ufl email account!
 I will send class emails through Canvas regularly and individual emails to students as necessary.